The Anti-Bribery and Anti-Corruption Review: Italy

 As far as civil enforcement is concerned, Italy ratified the Council of Europe Civil Law Convention on Corruption of 4 November 1999 in Law No. 112/2012, which entered into force on 28 July 2012.
 Therefore, current Italian legislation on this point (especially on the aspects of civil liability and compensation of damage deriving from corruption) can be considered to be in compliance with international standards.

 Associated offences: financial record-keeping and money laundering

 The relevant provisions on bookkeeping, auditing, etc., are contained in the Italian Civil Code of 1942.
-Article 2423 of the Civil Code provides that balance sheets of limited liability companies have to be drawn up with transparency and have to represent in a true and fair view the patrimonial and financial situation of the company and the economic result of the financial period.
+Article 2423 of the Civil Code provides that balance sheets of limited liability companies have to be drawn up with transparency and have to represent in a true and fair view the assets and financial situation of the company and the economic result of the financial period.
 Articles 2423 bis to 2429 of the Civil Code provide the criteria to be followed for the drafting of the balance sheet, and the tasks to be accomplished by the board of directors and by the internal auditors on this point.

 The duty to appoint internal auditors, and their tasks, are provided by Article 2397 et seq. of the Civil Code.
 In particular, according to Article 2403 of the Civil Code, the internal auditors control compliance with the law, with by-laws and with the principles of fair administration, and in particular they control the adequacy of the organisational, administrative and accounting structure adopted by the company and its concrete functioning.
 The duty to appoint a firm to audit the internal control on accounting is provided for by Article 2409 bis et seq. of the Civil Code.